threehundredbytes/czar-bank/README.md

 You can access czar-bank at `http://localhost:8080`

+There is currently no frontend, but you can use the app using Postman.

+To do this, import `czar-bank.postman_collection.json` into Postman.
+The Postman collection contains all requests to each czar-bank API endpoint.

+Authentication credentials:
+- `admin:password` - administrator with full permissions
+- `employee:password` - employee with specific permissions required to help clients
+- `client:password` - as client, no permissions

 # Email service configuration

 In its default configuration, czar-bank uses no operation email service